kySuga/menu-icon-button/README.md

 I also wanted it to be [accessible](https://www.24a11y.com/2018/accessible-svg-icons-with-inline-sprites/).

-Hamburger Menu Button on [CodePen](https://codepen.io/kySuga/pen/NWRdbLW)
+My take of the Hamburger Menu Button on [CodePen](https://codepen.io/kySuga/pen/NWRdbLW)

 ### Reasons Behind the Concept